QryptInc/QryptInc.github.io/content/sdk/nvidia/_index.md

 ### Edit the plugin conf files

-Create a free account at https://docs.qrypt.com/getting_started/ This will enable you to generate JSON web tokens (JWT) that you'll need to add to the conf files.
+PLease contact us to obtain the JSON web token (JWT) that you'll need to add to the conf files.

-*strongswan/src/libstrongswan/plugins/quantum_entropy/quantum-entropy.conf*:
+_strongswan/src/libstrongswan/plugins/quantum_entropy/quantum-entropy.conf_:

 ```
 quantum_entropy {